 We were going to sleep in the Dhow Palace Hotel, a 5-star hotel in Zanzibar, and a massive change from camping near lions and frying baked beans on campfires.
 We looked like a mess.
 Despite our beards, board shorts, unwashed singlets, and Crocs that didn’t fit our feet, they were happy to give us keys to their rooms.

-Elegant and traditional, the Dhow Palace had plain whitewashed walls juxtaposed with rich red floors, square black and white tiles, dark wooden beams and staircases, chandeliers, Persian rugs and Masaai paintings and Islamic antiques.
+Elegant and traditional, the Dhow Palace had plain whitewashed walls juxtaposed with rich red floors, square black and white tiles, dark wooden beams and staircases, chandeliers, Persian rugs, Masaai paintings and Islamic antiques.

 It had the feel of a wealthy nineteenth-century African merchant’s house.
-It was five stories, with an open rooftop lookout, and a central open-air courtyard hiding a tiled square swimming pool.
+It was five stories, with an open rooftop that looked put over the whole city, and a central open-air courtyard hiding a tiled square swimming pool.

 We split to freshen up, took a few minutes to lie down on real beds, then met up at the pool again.
 Jan (owner of the 4WD we’d been travelling in) wanted to hear all about our stories so far, so we walked over to the bar at the Serena Hotel, another five-star Zanzibari hotel.
 We were getting a tour of fanciness on Zanzibar.